-Sponsored by Residential Life, LLCs are a place for students to explore their passions, get involved, receive support, and make friends.
-In these living-learning environments, Bruins participate in programs that cater to their academic, social, and personal needs.
+Explore your passions, get involved, and make lasting friendships.
+The Living Learning Community Program at UCLA is a Residential Life initiative to support the academic, social, and personal needs of Bruins as they pursue their academic dreams.
 Students in these communities have the opportunity to partake in academic experiences with their peers and interact with faculty, enjoying the benefits of being part of a diverse community that shares scholarly interests.

-Each community is associated with a number of campus departments and student organizations, giving students the opportunity to engage in additional activities that enhance their overall collegiate experience.
-Students will be part of a close-knit community that supports academic success, cultivates safe and supportive environments, encourages personal growth, fosters social responsibility, and develops leaders here at UCLA and beyond.
+Each community collaborates with campus departments and student organizations, allowing students to engage in activities that enhance their collegiate experience.
+Students will be part of a close-knit community that supports academic success, cultivates safe and supportive environments, encourages personal growth, fosters social responsibility, and develops leaders here at [UCLA](http://www.ucla.edu/) and beyond.

-All students, regardless of major, identity, or background, are strongly encouraged to apply for a Living Learning Community.
-All you need is your passion to make your community a successful and enjoyable experience!
+All students, regardless of major, identity, or background, are welcome to apply for a Living Learning Community.
+All you need is a passion to make your community a successful and enjoyable experience!

 Community Development Internship

-One of the pivotal factors that contributes to the success and overall experience of the Living Learning Community (LLC) are the students.
-Within each community, students have the opportunity to participate in a wide range of events and activities created by their student leadership team made up of the Resident Assistant(s) and Community Development Intern.
-Interns help foster community through planning virtual events, organizing academic initiatives, and coordinating with faculty and campus partners to collaborate on building a curriculum for the LLC.
+Students are the heartbeat of the Living Learning Community (LLC) program and the reason for its success.
+Within each community, students have the opportunity to participate in a wide range of events and activities created by their student leadership team made up of the Resident Assistant(s) and Community Development Intern (CDI).
+Interns help foster community through planning events, organizing academic initiatives, and coordinating with faculty and campus partners building the LLC experience.

-For more information, visit the CDI Job Description Page.
+For more information, visit the Community Development Intern Job Description Page.